NZ-RT2 Nelson Tasman District

 - Providing a disciplined operational capability for response to any emergency.

-If you need NZ-RT2 please call the Team Manager on 0274 611 888 or the EM Duty Officer via the NCC 24 hour line on 03 546 0200.
-If the Team Manager/Duty Officer is not available then please call the Team Leader directly, or in his absence call one of the Deputy Leaders.
+If you need NZ-RT2 please call the Team Manager on (03) 546 9500 or ask for the EM Duty Officer via the NCC 24 hour line on 03 546 0200.
+If the Team Manager/Duty Officer is not available then please call the Team Leader directly.

 The team deploys ready to operate and survive for an extended period (eg 24-72 hours).
 On this basis the team can be fully kitted-up and ready to move into the field within 90 minutes.